 The prodigious talent is making an impact on both the senior and Jong Ajax teams.
-Though he is not a regular yet, Taylor has already shown the promise of an explosive future.
+Becoming a regular this season, Taylor has already shown the promise of an explosive future.
 If he continues on this trajectory, it won’t be long before the European giants come circling.

 Playing career so far

 Kenneth Taylor is another graduate of the famed 2002 batch.
 Hugo Ekitike, Aaron Hickey, Georginio Rutter and others make up that illustrious list.
 Taylor was born in Alkmaar and started his career with the amateur club SV De Foresters.
 In 2010, Taylor joined the youth program at Ajax.